Access and Copy Work

 What to expect in your first appointment

 Guests will complete a Guest Registration form giving full information about the subject, scope, and purpose of the research being undertaken.
 A photographic identification will be necessary to complete your registration.
-After you have registered, you will be asked to read both our Reading Room Rules, Guidelines for Using Archival Materials, and Guidelines for Handling Archival Materials.

 If you haven't yet identified the material you want to study, a staff member will introduce you to the Finding Aid to the collection and show you how to use this tool.
 Holdings to some of our collections may be found via online Finding Aids available in the Collections and Finding Aids section of this web site.
 Identifying the material before your appointment will allow staff to page and treat it before your arrival, and thus expedited your access for study.